 - Tax returns

-Submitting these documents proves that the employer can afford to pay the offered salary continuously, and the company is financially stable.
+Submitting these documents proves that the employer can afford to pay the offered salary continuously and that the company is financially stable.

 1. Complete Form DS-261